stijn-dejongh/lovecraft_public_domain/raw_converts/cy.md

   Dr. McNeill wiped the perspiration from his forehead and put on his glasses again.
 I waited for him to resume, and as he kept silent I spoke softly.

-  &ldquo;She lived?
+   "She lived?
 She was found?
-Was it ever explained?&rdquo;
+Was it ever explained? "

   The doctor cleared his throat.

-  &ldquo;Yes&mdash;she lived, in a way.
+   "Yes--she lived, in a way.
 And it was explained.
-I told you there was no bewitchment&mdash;only cruel, pitiful, material horror.&rdquo;
+I told you there was no bewitchment--only cruel, pitiful, material horror. "

   It was Sally Compton who had made the discovery.
 She had ridden over to the Davis cabin the next afternoon to talk over the party with Audrey, and had seen no smoke from